CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+we can change code.see your previous code ,chegech somone's code

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+creat a copy of that repository unter your git hub account.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+copy a repository from git hub to your local machine

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+a proposal to merge a set of changes from one branch into another.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+list the commits made in that repository in revers chronological order

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+how to transfer commits from your local repository to a remote repo.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+it is a proprietary developer platform to creat ,stor,manage and share their code.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+saving a snapshot of the current state of your progect's files to the repository history
 ## Question 16

-What program do we use to write code at CodeYourFuture?
+What program do we use to write code at CodeYourFuture? visual stadio code.

-Microsoft Word

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+to  document changes made to a codebase within a git repository,providing context for why and how changes were implemented.

 ## Question 18